 and fastest cutting of all 14 discs on the menu.

 When I switched out to the bed slats the clear winner was the Mirka Abranet an Aluminium Oxide sanding net that started and stayed above the competition throughout 2 solid hours of testing a single disc.
 It was singlehandedly responsible for nearly 200g of pine sawdust over that time or about 25% more than the next two closest competitors (which interestingly were also nets).

-Finally we have to look at my motivation for this whole escapade, the value.
+Finally, we have to look at my motivation for this whole escapade, the value.
 The first, last and best advice I can give here is simple.
 Buy in bulk if possible.
-Like most consumables if you pop into the local hardware store and pick up a 10 pack of the latest sanding nets you could be forking over $3 or more per disc.
-Whereas picking up a box of 50 of a similar product from a smaller specialist Aussie supplier could come in as cheap a $1 each or less.
-Even with postage you’d be laughing in comparison.
-It just so happens for me, I mostly work with ply, MDF and pine so I am leaning to giving the softwood results more weight.
-Throw in the fact the Abranet also performed reasonably well on the hardwood test and comes in at under $1 per disc and it looks like I will changing to a sanding net, but sticking with traditional Aluminium Oxide and forgoing the upgrade to ceramic for now on my little 18V ROS.
+Like most consumables, if you pop into the local hardware store and pick up a 10-pack of the latest sanding nets you could be forking over $3 or more per disc.
+Whereas picking up a box of 50 of a similar product from a smaller specialist Aussie supplier could come in as cheap as $1 each or less.
+Even with postage, you’d be laughing in comparison.
+It just so happens for me, I mostly work with ply, MDF and pine so I am leaning towards giving the softwood results more weight.
+Throw in the fact the Abranet also performed reasonably well on the hardwood test and comes in at under $1 per disc and it looks like I will change to a sanding net, but sticking with traditional Aluminium Oxide and forgoing the upgrade to ceramic for now on my little 18V ROS.
 Which I might add, performed amazingly well during the strenuous conditions it was submitted to over the course of this investigation.

-Sadly while it seems it is horses for courses and sandpapers for situations, I hope my look into this much maligned aspect of our addiction has at least giving you some guidance towards figuring out what types of abrasives your style of woodworking demands.
+Sadly while it seems it is horses for courses and sandpapers for situations, I hope my look into this much-maligned aspect of our addiction has at least given you some guidance towards figuring out what types of abrasives your style of woodworking demands.